smetanadvorak/alpes_hand_interface/README.md

 ```

 ## Two-hands support
-Working with two hands at once is slightly different from working with one.
 Here is the code that automatically finds both hands and initialises corresponding objects (hands should be both connected to the computer and powered):
 ```python
 from AlpesProsthesis import AlpesProsthesis hl, hr = AlpesProsthesis.two_hands()
 ```
 This will create two instances of AlpesProsthesis class: __hl__ for the left hand and __hr__ for the right.
-Further work with is similar to that with one hand.
+Further work with each is similar to that with one hand.

 ## Working with MYO armband